 Unique Considerations

-- Type of Debris: Different construction projects generate various types of debris (e.g., wood, metal, concrete, hazardous materials).
-Understanding the specific types of debris generated is crucial for planning the removal process.
+- Type of Debris: Different construction projects generate various types of debris, such as concrete, wood, metal, and hazardous materials, each requiring specific handling and disposal methods.

 Special Equipment